-SGI has an improvement program to provide sanctions for offences that are known to contribute to motorcycle collisions in order to reduce fatalities and injuries.
+SGI has an improvement program to provide sanctions for offences that are known to contribute to collisions in order to reduce fatalities and injuries.

 The MGDL Improvement Program uses a points system for offences.
-The driver points for a traffic incident involving an MGDL driver will be the same as the points assigned under the Class 5 Graduated Driver Licensing (GDL) program (for new passenger vehicle drivers) or the Driver Improvement Program (for experienced passenger car drivers).
+The driver points for a traffic incident involving an MGDL driver are the same as the points assigned under the Class 5 Graduated Driver Licensing (GDL) program (for new passenger vehicle drivers) or the Driver Improvement Program (for experienced passenger car drivers).
 However, the remedial action will be based on whether or not the incident is classified as a severe motorcycle offence.

 - driving in a contest of speed

 - racing with another vehicle on a highway

 - driver performing an activity on a highway that is likely to distract, startle or interfere with other users of the road (stunting)